 Company law requires the directors to prepare group and parent financial statements for each financial year.
-Under that law the directors have to prepare the group financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs).
+Under that law the directors have to prepare the group financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs) and have chosen to prepare the parent company financial statements under UK Accounting Standards.